-Color Mixing Tray
+Color Mixing Tray Experiment – Rainbow Colors Activity

-Fill the three plastic cups 3/4 full with warm water.
+Fill the three plastic cups 3/4-full with warm water.

-How Does It Work?
+How Does It Work

-Remember that exploration leads to inquiry which leads to a discovery!
-It’s sometimes difficult to find time for students to wonder, discover, and explore something new.
-After doing the "Splash of Color" activity with the entire class, set up a discovery center with all of the materials needed for 3 or 4 students to work at the same time.
+Remember that exploration leads to inquiry, which leads to a discovery.
+It’s sometimes difficult to find time for students to wonder, discover and explore something new, so make sure you set aside plenty of time for your young scientists to try different color combinations.
+After doing the Splash of Color experiment with your kids or with the entire class, set up a discovery center with all of the materials needed for 3 or 4 students to work at the same time.

-Here’s what a Kindergarten teacher had to say...
+Here’s what a Kindergarten teacher had to say:

-After explaining that it was time to clean up, I went over to the discovery table and attempted to remove the pipettes from their tightly clenched fingers.
-Bad idea!
-I even played the recess card by tempting them with an extra 5 minutes on the playground if they would clean up.
-No way!
-I soon realized how much they loved the activity when they were willing to trade their recess time for more color mixing time!
-Now that’s play-with-a-purpose!
+“After explaining that it was time to clean up, I went over to the discovery table and attempted to remove the pipettes from their tightly clenched fingers.
+Bad idea.
+I even played the recess card by tempting them with an extra five minutes on the playground if they would clean up.
+No way.
+I soon realized how much they loved the activity when they were willing to trade their recess time for more color mixing time.
+Now that’s play with a purpose.”